 The PRP Procedure

 Platelet-rich plasma comes from blood.
 The nurse will draw around 60 milliliters of your blood.
 The tubes of blood are placed in a laboratory centrifuge and spun into three layers.
 This process is called blood fractionation.
 The middle layer of the solution is the platelet-rich plasma.
 The red blood cells, white blood cells, and other blood components are discarded.
 The doctor will clean the injection site with an antiseptic, and use an anesthetic to numb the skin and deeper tissues.
-Depending on where the PRP is to be placed, a needle is guided into the area possibly using fluoroscopy (real-time x-ray).
+Depending on where the PRP is to be placed, a needle is guided into the area possibly using fluoroscopy (real-time x-ray) or ultrasound.

 PRP Efficacy and Success